groupby/storefront/CONTRIBUTING.md

    ticket number (e.g. `SF-1156`); if not, name it something descriptive.
 3. Make your change.
 Your change should build correctly and be fully tested.
+   - Use `yarn dev` in each package that is being changed.
+This command starts a process that builds the package whenever one of its files changes.
+Note that the process must be restarted if a file in a dependency changes (e.g. a change in flux-capacitor will not cause core to rebuild).
    - Each package has unit tests in the package's `test` directory.
 Be sure to add unit tests for any new code you write and for any existing code you change.
 There are currently no integration tests,